BU-EC552/DD-Eugene_Cylce-Tool/README.md

 change path for chrome driver in code

-add paths for local install of DD to code in line 91
+add path to local install of DD html file to code in line 91